-17.2 Using skeleton files (distributed annotated JDKs)
+17.2 Using distributed annotated JDKs

-The Checker Framework distribution contains annotated JDKs at the path checkers/jdk/[checker-name]/src.
-These are in another format called "skeleton classes".
-We are currently working on converting the skeleton files into stub files.
+The Checker Framework distribution contains annotated JDKs at the path checkers/jdk/[checker-name]/jdk.jar.

-- 1. When you run javac, add a -sourcepath argument to indicate where to find the skeleton classes.
-Supply -sourcepath in addition to whatever other arguments you usually use, including -classpath. - The -sourcepath argument causes the compiler to read annotations from annotated skeleton classes in preference to the unannotated original library classes.
-However, the compiler will use the originals on the classpath if no file is available on the sourcepath. - javac -processor checkers.nullness.NullnessChecker -sourcepath checkers/jdk/nullness/src my_source_files - 2.
-Run the compiled code as usual.
-Do not include the skeleton files on the classpath.
-If a skeleton method is called instead of the true library method, then your program will throw a RuntimeException.
+1. When you run javac, add a -bootclasspath/p: argument to indicate where to find the annotated jdk classes.
+Supply -bootclasspath/p in addition to whatever other arguments you usually use, including -classpath.
+The -bootclasspath/p: argument causes the compiler to read annotations from annotated jdk classes in preference to the unannotated original library classes.

+javac -processor checkers.nullness.NullnessChecker -Xbootclasspath/p:checkers/jdk/nullness/jdk.jar my_source_files

+2. Run the compiled code as usual.
+The annotated JDK does not need to be in your classpath.